-The Ministry Research Project is completed in five distinct stages, each stage corresponding to a chapter in a research dissertation.
-Faculty fellows, when contracted, were made aware of the formative objectives of this project and have adopted program priorities into their course experience, offering you greater integration of your overall experience.
+The Ministry Transformation Project is completed in five distinct stages, each stage corresponding to a chapter in the research project.
 The five stages are:

 - Ministry Research Prospectus (Overview, Cohort Seminar I)

-- Ministry Research Literature Review (Context, Cohort Seminar II)
+- Ministry Research Literature Review (Context, Cohort Seminar I)

-- Ministry Research Data Collection Plan (Evidence, Cohort Seminar III)
+- Ministry Research Data Collection Plan (Theory, Cohort Seminar II)

-- Ministry Research Data Analysis Plan (Theory, Cohort Seminar IV)
+- Ministry Research Data Analysis Plan (Evidence, Cohort Seminar III-IV)

-- Ministry Research Findings Report (Results, Colloquium Presentation)
+- Ministry Research Findings Report (Results, Colloquium Presentation before Graduation)